agoragames/stache/README.md

 ## Of Note

 This is code that was ripped out of a research project.
 It probably has some rough edges.

-TODO:

-* more and better integration tests
-* automated tests across different rails versions
-* other helpers, etc, as desired

 ## Thanks to